 Platinum Card from American Express Card Benefits

-A $189 Credit for CLEAR®: Platinum cardholders now get a $189 annual credit for the privately run security program.
-It’s the first credit card that will cover the entire cost of CLEAR, as memberships start at $189 a year.
+A $189 Credit for CLEAR® Plus: Platinum cardholders now get a $189 annual credit for the privately run security program.
+It will cover the entire cost of CLEAR Plus, as memberships start at $189 a year.
 Just pay for your membership with your Platinum Card and the credit should kick in automatically.

 $240 Digital Entertainment Credit: Cardholders will receive up to $240 in annual statement credits for select entertainment services, with monthly installments of $20.
-But this new benefit is incredibly restrictive: It currently only applies to purchases or subscriptions with Disney+, The Disney Bundle, ESPN+, Hulu, Peacock, Audible, SiriusXM, and the New York Times.
+But this new benefit is incredibly restrictive: It currently only applies to purchases or subscriptions with Disney+, The Disney Bundle, ESPN+, Hulu, Peacock, The Wall Street Journal, SiriusXM, and the New York Times.

-$200 Annual Uber Credit: Each year you hold the Platinum Card, you will receive $200 toward Uber rides.
+$200 Annual Uber Cash: Each year you hold the Platinum Card, you will receive $200 Uber Cash toward Uber rides and Uber Eats orders.
 You will be issued $15 each month, and $35 in the month of December ($200 total).
 You’ll also get a complimentary Uber Eats Pass membership.

 $200 Airline Incidental Fee Credit: Each year you hold the Platinum Card, you also receive a $200 credit to use with one selected airline.
 The credit is intended to be used for things like checked bags, change or cancelation fees, seat assignments, lounge access, and more.